Ottawa Housing Market Report

 Home Prices

-In November 2024, the average home price in Ottawa’s housing market remained stable, decreasing by a minor 0.2% to $667,098.
-The price reflects an annual increase of 5.4%.
-It is also noteworthy that the average home price in Ottawa has increased by about 41% in the past five years.
+In April 2025, the average home price in Ottawa’s housing market remained stable, increasing by 3.1% from the previous month to $707,180.
+The price reflects an annual increase of 0.3%.
+It is also noteworthy that the average home price in Ottawa has increased by about 48% in the past five years.

-Meanwhile, the composite benchmark price of $636,700 in November 2024 was 1.5% higher than last year and 0.4% lower than in October.
-A benchmark price is the price of a typical property in the city; therefore, changes in the benchmark price are often a better indicator of where home prices are headed compared to the average price.
-Ottawa’s benchmark home price has declined for four consecutive months now.
+Meanwhile, the composite benchmark price of $631,200 in April 2025 was 1.1% higher than last year and 0.8% higher than in March.
+A benchmark price is the price of a typical property in the city; therefore, changes in the benchmark price are often a better indicator of where home prices are headed than the average price.

 Sales and Inventory

-There were 1,352 new listings on the Ottawa housing market in November 2024, representing a sharp 35.3% decline from last month and a 7.3% decline from last November.
-With a sales-to-new listings ratio (SNLR) of 78% in November 2024, Ottawa’s housing market was a seller’s market.
+With a sales-to-new listings ratio (SNLR) of 50% in April 2025, Ottawa’s housing market was a balanced market.
+The SNLR remained unchanged from last month.
 An SNLR of 40% - 60% typically indicates that the market is balanced and doesn’t tip in favour of sellers or buyers.
-If the SNLR exceeds 60%, the market is considered to favour sellers.
+When the SNLR exceeds 60%, the market is considered to favour sellers, and an SNLR of less than 40% indicates that the market favours the buyers.

-The market had 4,036 active listings, a 38.2% increase compared to last November.
-At the end of November 2024, there were 3.8 months of inventory.
+The market had 4,878 active listings, a 54% increase compared to last April.
+At the end of April 2025, Ottawa's housing market had 3.7 months of inventory.

 Additional Ratios

-The sales to list price ratio in November 2024 was 97.8, indicating that homes sold 2.2% below the listing price on average.
+The sales-to-list price ratio in April 2025 was 98.7%, indicating that homes sold 1.3% below the listing price on average.

-The median days on the market, meaning the median time for which listed properties remained on the market, was 26 days.
+The median days on the market, representing the time listed properties remained available, was 18 days, higher than the 15 days in April 2024.

 Property Types’ Analysis